Emily's Foundation, Week Four: Dialogue in Historical Fiction

 What's the situation here?
-What are they talking about?
-Remember, the prompt is just a jumping off point.
-Although there's only one soldier who is talking in the photo, the dialogue doesn't need to begin with him.
+What are they discussing?
+Although there's only one airman who's talking, the dialogue doesn't need to begin with him.
 All the men hold interest.
-Are you drawn to the smoker, the man with the goggles?
-The one taking notes?
-Or any of the others.
+Are you drawn to the smoker?
+Or the man with the goggles?
+Is he a pilot, and the one taking notes might be the navigator?

 Once you've decided who the Point of View character is, then you can proceed with your scene.
 Clearly, something exciting and dangerous is about to happen!
 You'll deal with this element when you create the Setting, Mood, and Dramatic Tension for the scene.